 Medication and Prescription Information

 Merck Manuals are respected pharmaceutical reference sources.
 The Merck Manual Home Health Handbook is available for free online to search and browse health topics.
 Learn about the symptoms, diagnosis, and treatment of health issues.
 Browse by health sections, symptoms, and find multimedia resources and tables.
 You can also search the Index if you are having difficulty locating your topic of interest.
-Other helpful resources on the website include first aid guides, pronunciations and definitions of medical terms, information about common medical tests, drug names table matching generic and prescription drug names, and measurement conversion tables.
 The One-Page Merck Manual of Health provides simplified guidelines for being healthy.

 Physicians Desk Reference (PDR) is a standard resource in the medical field.
 Search or browse alphabetically for the name of a certain medication (both prescription and over the counter) and learn about brand names, dosages, warnings, and storage.

 “The Pillbox website was developed to aid in the identification of unknown pills (oral solid dosage form medications).
 It combines images of pills with appearance and other information to enable users to visually search for and identify oral solid dosage form medications.
 Once a pill has been identified, additional information is provided, including brand/generic name, ingredients, and the National Drug File identification number.
 Links are provided to NLM drug information resources, such as drug labels from DailyMed and the Drug Information Portal, which searches NIH and FDA drug information resources.”
 (From the site’s About Us page, 1/31/2015)